Nicolas-Orthopus/test_github/README.md

 🧐 *Tip : open the image in a new tab to view the wheelchair fixation in Fusion 360 viewer*

-### About hardware : mechanical design release notes

-Please note that :
-- the current version is using PLA 3D-printed parts and carbon tubes
-- the actuator is a Kinova KA-75.
-In further developments, this arm support will have its own actuator
-- cables are not represented (to be precised)
-- screws are not represented (not sure)

 ## CONTRIBUTION